+- 26. It is recommended that Cabinet

+- (i) Notes the information; and

-- 26. It is recommended that Cabinet note the report. - 27 It is recommended that Cabinet retain the current arrangements concerning charity collections, and do not seek to amend the current order to introduce any new arrangements to facilitate collections outside of the existing provisions for Street Collection Permits under the Police, Factories etc (Miscellaneous Provisions) Act 1916.
+- (ii) Approves the retention of the current arrangements concerning charity collections, and does not seek to amend the current order to introduce any new arrangements to facilitate collections outside of the existing provisions for Street Collection Permits under the Police, Factories etc (Miscellaneous Provisions) Act 1916.